vtex/typescript/packages/eslint-plugin-vtex/docs/rules/prefer-early-return.md

-# Prefer early returns over full-body conditional wrapping in function declarations. (prefer-early-return)
+# Prefer early returns over nesting in function declarations. (prefer-early-return)

-A function whose entire body is nested under a conditional statement adds unnecessary nesting and makes the code harder to read.
+A function whose last statement is a conditional statement adds unnecessary nesting and makes the code harder to read.
 An early return often makes the block more readable.

 ## Rule Details